Mountain and Parks changes

 Thunderstorms can produce torrential rain, dramatically increasing the risk of flash flooding, especially in narrow creeks and canyons.
 Lightning is a significant hazard, especially to individuals on exposed areas.
 Seek shelter (but not under trees) when thunderstorms are in your area.

-MetService have issued a weather hazard, what should I do?
+MetService have issued a mountain weather hazard, what should I do?

-Weather hazards have been established to help people best prepare themselves for the outdoors and the expected weather conditions.
-A weather hazard should encourage a user to look closely at the forecast for that area .
-A weather hazard may be the prompt needed for a user to consider their experience and the likely impact of the weather conditions on their trip, whether to pack more gear, plan an easier journey, or to assess if the forecast conditions are appropriate for their level of experience.
+Mountain weather hazards were established to help people best prepare themselves for the outdoors and the expected weather conditions.
+A weather hazard aims to encourage a user to look closely at the forecast for that area.
+It may act as the prompt needed for a user to consider their experience and the likely impact of the weather conditions on their trip, whether to pack more gear, plan an easier journey, or to assess if the forecast conditions are appropriate for their level of experience.

-Does a weather hazard vary to a Severe Weather Watch or Warning?
+Does a mountain weather hazard vary to a Severe Weather Watch or Warning?

-Weather hazards are only issued in mountain forecast areas.
+Weather hazards are only issued in mountain forecast areas (not ski field forecasts).
 A qualified meteorologist with specialist training in New Zealand's mountain meteorology will issue and monitor the hazard and situation.
 Weather hazards for the twelve mountain and park forecast areas will be issued daily - early in the afternoon, covering that day, tomorrow and the next day.

 Severe Weather information will always be displayed above weather hazards.

-What else should I know about weather hazards?
+What else should I know about mountain weather hazards?

 If a hazard threshold is met within a mountain forecast area, the hazard icon will appear.
 This doesn’t mean that all park users will experience these conditions.
 For example, a wind hazard may be active at higher altitudes within a park, but the wind at lower elevations may be considerably lighter.
 If a weather hazard is triggered, MetService encourage users to prepare for the expected conditions and check the forecast information in more detail.